Mord3rca/gamma-launcher/README.md

 * 190- Screen Space Shaders - Ascii1457
 * 290- Atmospherics Shaders Weathers and Reshade - Hippobot

+### ModuleNotFoundError: No module named 'distutils'

+The `distutils` module is required to install Python packages but it was removed in Python 3.12.
+You can still use it by installing `setuptools` (inside the venv): `pip install setuptools`

+### rarfile.RarCannotExec: Cannot find working tool

+You are missing a tool that extracts RAR files.
+You can use something like `unrar` on Linux.
+To install it run the following command:
+- On Ubuntu: `sudo apt install unrar`
+- On Fedora: `sudo dnf install unrar`

 ### Something else ?